 Stefanie is the founder and artistic director of the Creatures Of Habitat Physical Poetry Public Performance Project and Pittsfield City Hoopla and is a performer with Nutshell Playhouse and Tap & Blues: Two White Girls & The Backbeat.
 She was a co-director and performer with the ethereal roving act of the Silver Swimmers (USA) from 2006-2013 and the Commonwealth Tap Collective based in Boston in 2008-09.
 A dancer with Caryn Heilman’s LiquidBody Dance for six years, Stefanie immersed herself in the the work of movement pioneer Emily Conrad.
 She collaborates frequently with various local and international artists, musicians and community development enthusiasts.
-Her work and development has been supported by the Massachusetts Cultural Council and The Capezio/Ballet Makers Dance Foundation.
+Her work and development has been supported by the Massachusetts Cultural Council, The Capezio/Ballet Makers Dance Foundation, and the World Hoops Day Fund.

-Stefanie is a certified Gyrotonic instructor, former Americorps Member, graduate of UMASS Amherst with a degree in Environmental Sciences (focus on Toxicology), and has taken artistic residency with The Storefront Artist Project (02-06) and presently with Dana Bixby Architecture .
+Stefanie is a certified Gyrotonic instructor, Americorps alumna, graduate of UMASS Amherst and has taken artistic residency with The Storefront Artist Project (02-06), Topia Arts Center, and Dana Bixby Architecture .
 She was a scholarship student for the Jazz Traditions (97) and Leading Communities to Dance/Choreography Lab (03) programs in the Jacob’s Pillow Professional School.
+Stefanie has continued study with dance luminaries such as Lynn Simonson, Jazz Dance educator and pioneer.
 She was board member of Tamarack Hollow Nature & Cultural Center in Windsor, MA, Topia Arts Center in Adams, MA and on the mayoral appointed Cultural Development Board for the city of Pittsfield.

 In Spring of 2007, Stefanie was recognized as a “Young Woman Moving the Berkshires Forward” by the Berkshire Eagle newspaper and awarded certificate as an asset to the community by State Senator Benjamin Downing.